zachhannum/orca/app/renderer/store/slices/README.md

-# Calamus Store Slices
+# Orca Store Slices

-The application state for Calamus will be split into logical slices.
+The application state for Orca will be split into logical slices.

 * Project File
   * Book description